SneakyNinja81/eecs348_FinalProject/README.md

 # User Manual
 ## Introduction
-This repository contain the C++ code for a Boolean algebra calcualtor.
+This repository contains the C++ code for a Boolean algebra calculator.
 The calculator takes an input Boolean algebra expression and outputs the expression's truth value.